vatesfr/xen-orchestra/docs/incremental_backups.md

 ![](./assets/nbdconnection.png)

-When creating or editing a delta backup on this pool in the future, you can activate NBD under the Advanced settings:
+When creating or editing a incremental (formerly delta) backup and replication on this pool in the future, you can activate NBD under the Advanced settings:

 ![](./assets/enablenbd.png)